sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The third option that I should briefly mention are “sum to zero” contrasts,
-called “Simple” contrasts in jamovi, which are used to construct pairwise
+called ``Simple`` contrasts in jamovi, which are used to construct pairwise
 comparisons between groups.
 Specifically, each contrast encodes the difference
 between one of the groups and a baseline category, which in this case
 corresponds to the first group: